IOPConnect

 Mary Somerville Medal and Prize

-For exceptional early career contributions to public engagement in physics
+For exceptional early career contributions to physics public engagement.

 About Mary Somerville